sinai-dev/sinai-dev.github.io/Custom/StatusEffects.md

 `NewStatusID` (integer) <b>[REQUIRED]</b>
 * Sets the Preset ID of the Status Effect.
 This isn't really used by many things, but you should still set it.
-* If you set to -1, SideLoader will ignore this value completely.
+* If you set to 0 or below, SideLoader will ignore this value completely.

 `Name` (string)
 * The name of your Status Effect.
 Unity rich text supported.